zaboople/essay/Software/GitForAveragePeople.md

 Note that when "backmerging", however, it's best to stick with regular old history merge.
 So when you're pulling down other folks' newly merged work from master into your task branch every day (as per best practices), you'd still do `git merge origin/master`.
 This way Git always has a solid reference point when comparing your branch to master later on.

 In fact, it's worth pursuing a tangent here: What if we want to reuse our branch and do more work in it *after* we squash-merged it into master already?
 This is a questionable habit, but okay, first things first: Backmerge master into your branch, just to get squared away.
 When you do this, Git will think, "Huh, that's funny: It turns out my_big_branch mysteriously has all the same changes that were just committed to master.
 This programmer is psychic or something!"
-Git doesn't know that my_big_branch is *where* those latest changes came from in the first place, because squashing creates a brand new SHA for the changes, and none of your SHA's match.
+Git doesn't know that my_big_branch is where those latest changes came from in the first place, because squashing created a brand new SHA in master, and none of your SHA's match.
 Don't worry, though: We won't get a merge conflict as long as you haven't jumped the gun and already started changing your changes in my_big_branch.
 Backmerge first, and *then* you can change your changes (because you're indecisive like me).

 That tangent kinda underlines the point of history merge: Instead of trying to decide the winners and losers of merge-conflict heck by comparing timestamps, Git just uses the history-merged SHA's to verify that you're already up to date with everyone else's changes (or not).
 We could also babble about directed acyclic graphs here, but you probably get the point already.

 ## The Joy of Revert

-Squash provides an implicit bonus: It's a lot easier to undo our changes if we find out we broke everything, because our changes were just a vanilla commit:
+Squash provides an implicit bonus: Now that we know who broke everything and when, it's a lot easier to undo our changes because it's just a vanilla commit:

     > git revert <SHA of squash commit>